Frequently asked questions

 Australia is entering an ambitious period of environmental policy reform with major implications for biodiversity and for Aboriginal and Torres Strait Islander peoples.
 First Peoples manage around half of Australia’s land area and First Peoples involvement, perspectives and knowledge will be vital to caring for nature across Australia and to fixing Australia’s broken environmental laws and policies.

 First Peoples expertise and perspectives are fundamental to the council and our work.
-We have First Peoples representation at all levels of decision making in the council and one third of our councillors are First Peoples.
+We have First Peoples representation at all levels of decision making in the council.
+Ten of our councillors are First Peoples.

 The Biodiversity Council provides a platform for a range of First People’s voices.
 Working directly with the council as whole, our First Peoples members are able to ensure that all of the council’s positions are based on Traditional Ecological Knowledge and the best available Western Science.
 Together, these knowledge systems provide the most effective solutions for Caring for Country.